Wabinab/Wabinab.github.io/assets/articles/2024-02-27-Think_Again_Postmortem.md

 Humans default to confirmation.
 "I must know whether this is true, or false."
 It requires constant attention to stay alert, i.e. to live with "maybe"; and humans can't exert attention for very long.
 If a 50%-maybe is so hard, what says the different shades of maybe (10% maybe, 72%-maybe).
 Yet, the world is complicated, complex; we can't deny that.
 In fact, what we believe as 0% or 100% may be 3% and 95%, or whatever number that's near 0 and 100, but never equals to.
 If we resort to "yes" or "no", we'd treat it as conclusion, and close off the topic, tick off the checkbox on to-think list, and clear it from our memory.
 Keeping things complicated with maybe requires attention at the back of our head, to consider it at intervals whether it's time to change our mind to either poles.

 ### Conclusion
 Of course, there is more in the book that you'd want to read yourself.
 We summarized some of the points above, and take some ideas from other books, like _Superforecasting_ by Philip Tetlock.
-Overall, one don't think this postmortem reaches what one wants, but since this is the first time one did it, one'll leave this "first draft" up.
+Overall, one don't think this afterthought hit its goal, but since this is the first time one did it, one'll leave this "first draft" up.
 We'd improve in the future.
 [Post any suggestions here](https://github.com/Wabinab/Wabinab.github.io/discussions/2), one'll read it and consider the changes.